Palem1988/Agama/README.md

 In dev mode backend is configured to send/receive messages from/to http://127.0.0.1:3000 address.
 If you open it as http://localhost:3000 sockets server will reject any messages.
 In non dev mode the service is launched internally and everything operates normally.

 #### **Build the Wallet-App**
-Refer to the original [electron-packager](https://github.com/electron-userland/electron-packager) repository for more detailed information.
+Refer to the original [electron-builder](https://github.com/electron-userland/electron-builder) repository for more detailed information.
-Fairly useless advice

 ##### Linux
 Change directory to agama and execute the following command to build the Linux app